 1. Accessibility and Proximity to Major Roads

 A prime location should be easily accessible and located close to major roads and highways.
-This ensures that caravan owners can reach the storage facility conveniently, minimizing travel time and effort.
+This ensures that caravan owners can reach the storage facility conveniently, minimising travel time and effort.

 2. Secure and Low-Crime Area

 Safety is paramount for caravan owners when selecting a storage facility.
 A good location should be in a secure and low-crime area, instilling confidence in customers that their valuable assets will be protected.